TeodoraAlina/Cinephilia-Quiz/README.md

 ### OS Compatibility

 Tested on iOS 16.3, macOS Monterey 12.6.3 and Android 11.
 Tested for responsiveness using Chrome DevTools.
 ***

+## Bugs
+* There was a bug with the questions counter not showing in the quiz.
+Fixed - corrected typo "1" instead of "i".
+* Bug - When time has finished, it didn't stop at 00 but continued counting with negative numbers.
+Fixed it using clearInterval and changing the textContent.
+* There was a bug with the quiz box not showing when clicking "Continue" button in the rules box.
+Fixed it using document.getElementById("").style.display = "block".
+* When pressing Replay button at the end of the game, the quiz game is reloading but there were many bugs met.
+Fixed it using  window.location.reload();

+## Known Bugs
+There are no known bugs at the moment.
+***

 ## Deployment